godotengine/godot-website/collections/_article/introducing-reverse-z.md

 We know that some shaders will break with this change and we are sorry to break compatibility in this way.
 However, we carefully weighed our options and we decided that now was the best time to implement reverse z.
 Our other option was to wait until Godot 5.0.
 We chose not to wait as we intend to continue working on 4.x for many, many years and we anticipate that with all the upgrades coming to the 3D renderer in the coming years, reverse z will become a necessity for many games.
 Further, we are continuing to expose more ways to customize rendering, including allowing users to access the raw depth texture outside of shaders using [CompositorEffects](https://github.com/godotengine/godot/pull/80214).
 Accordingly, the negative impact of compatibility breakage will only get worse as time goes on.

-If you run into a situation where your shader breaks and its not covered here, please consider making a post on the [Godot Forum](https://forum.godotengine.org/).
+If you run into a situation where your shader breaks and it's not covered here, please consider making a post on the [Godot Forum](https://forum.godotengine.org/).
 We can troubleshoot the issue together and leave our notes for other users to find through search engines.